We took an exclusive ride in a flying car

 With a gentle touch on a sliding nob, Rachel used her hand to take off inside the Flyer from a dock on Lake Las Vegas, 25 miles from downtown.
 Using a simple Atari-esque joystick in her other hand, she began to carefully pilot the Flyer around, traveling between three and 10 feet above the lake.
 (Her speed was capped at 6 mph -- experienced pilots can fly up to 20 mph).

 As Rachel glided above the lake, Kitty Hawk's mission control team monitored her flight from a small building nearby and provided guidance through speakers in her helmet.
-Five minutes later, Rachel returned to the dock, landing the Flyer like a pro as she learned in training.
+Five minutes later, Rachel returned to the dock, landing the Flyer like a pro.

 She threw her arms up in celebration.
 We all cheered.